 Would she be okay with you skipping breakfast?

-What would she say about the long hours you’ve been working, or that you haven’t made time in your schedule for fun?
+What would she say about the long hours you’ve been working?

-And I’m guessing she might have a word with you if she noticed you were putting other people’s needs, wants, and dreams ahead of your own?
+I’m guessing she might have a word with you if she noticed you were putting other people’s needs, wants, and dreams ahead of your own?

 Am I right?